eyecatchup/MyCountdown-app/README.md

     https://eyecatchup.github.io/MyCountdown-app/?lang=EN

 Without additional parameters, it will show you the countdown to next New Year's eve.
-Note: as soon as you set your custom event (see below), the `lang` parameter can be ommited (you *could* have the rest of the texts in German by setting `lang=DE`)!
+_Note: as soon as you set your custom event (see below), the `lang` parameter can be ommited!
+(You *could* have the rest of the texts displayed in German by setting `lang=DE`, though.)_

 There're several options to customize the countdown to fit your needs _(so you save the final Link as a bookmark on your smartphone's home screen, for example)_.